-The tourist attraction features a short film on a giant screen where participants are buckled into a row of seats that flies around the various scenes.
+The tourist attraction features a short film on a giant screen where participants buckle themselves into a row of seats that flies around the various scenes.
 The film features smells, light breezes and refreshing mists along with beautiful scenery.
 It’s pretty cool!

 In October each year FlyOver Canada adopts a Halloween theme.
-The theatre is decorated with ghoulish characters, the introduction show features dancing skeletons, and the film about Canada includes a number of brief cameo appearances by a witch flying on a broomstick.
+A couple of years ago the theatre was decorated with ghoulish characters, the introduction show featured dancing skeletons, and the film about Canada included a number of brief cameo appearances by the witch Broomelda flying on a broomstick.

 At FlyOver Canada participants enjoy a pre-show production before heading to the film about Canada where they get strapped in for the ride.
-In all, the experience lasts for close to 30 minutes.
+In all, the experience lasts for around 25 minutes.

 The Halloween Pre-Show

 During the regular season the pre-show typically features a talk and scenes about Canada.
-During the second half of October, however, the initial theatre area is creatively decorated and the commentary has a Halloween theme.
+In October, however, the initial theatre area is creatively decorated and the commentary has a Halloween theme.

-For the first half of the FlyOver Canada at Halloween experience the initial room is dark and there are pieces of art on all the walls.
-In one painting there are skeletons dancing and in another a witch MC appears, welcomes guests and provides some comical explanation about the upcoming experience.
-At one point a statue also comes alive and sings a song (or at least that’s been the case in previous years).
+For the first half of the FlyOver Canada at Halloween experience the initial room is dark.
+In the show over the past couple of years there have been pieces of art on all the walls.
+In one painting there were skeletons dancing and in another a witch MC appeared, welcomed guests and provided some comical explanation about the upcoming experience.
+At one point a statue also came alive and sang a song.

 The whole experience leading up to the actual film about Canada is “Disneyland-ish,” “Harry Potter-like” and very cleverly put together.
 Walt Disney and J.K.
 Rowling fans will especially love it.